piever/juliacon2018/markdown.md

 # Pipeline: out of core

-We can use the same idea to run our pipeline in parallel on each cluster:
+We can use the same idea to run our pipeline in parallel (splitting by chunks on the various processors):

 ```@example meta
 @applychunked iris5 begin